pulumi/docs/content/what-is/what-is-secrets-management.md

 Several tools and platforms are designed specifically to facilitate secrets management.
 Let's explore a few notable ones.

-* **HashiCorp Vault**: HashiCorp Vault is a popular open-source tool that provides a centralized platform for managing and controlling access to secrets.
+* **[HashiCorp Vault](/what-is/what-is-hashicorp-vault)**: HashiCorp Vault is a popular open-source tool that provides a centralized platform for managing and controlling access to secrets.
 It supports dynamic secret generation, encryption as a service, and comprehensive access policies.
-* **AWS Secrets Manager**: As part of the Amazon Web Services (AWS) ecosystem, AWS Secrets Manager is a fully managed service designed to protect and manage sensitive information used by applications.
+* **[AWS Secrets Manager](/what-is/what-is-aws-secrets-manager)**: As part of the Amazon Web Services (AWS) ecosystem, AWS Secrets Manager is a fully managed service designed to protect and manage sensitive information used by applications.
-* **Azure Key Vault**: Microsoft's Azure Key Vault is a cloud service that safeguards cryptographic keys, secrets, and certificates used by cloud applications and services.
+* **[Azure Key Vault](/what-is/what-is-azure-key-vault)**: Microsoft's Azure Key Vault is a cloud service that safeguards cryptographic keys, secrets, and certificates used by cloud applications and services.
-* **Google Cloud Secret Manager**: Google Cloud's Secret Manager offers a secure storage system for API keys, passwords, certificates, and other sensitive data.
+* **[Google Cloud Secret Manager](/what-is/what-is-google-cloud-secret-manager)**: Google Cloud's Secret Manager offers a secure storage system for API keys, passwords, certificates, and other sensitive data.
-* **Pulumi ESC**: Pulumi's Environments, Secrets, and Configuration (ESC) product offers a platform for storing and controlling access to secrets.
+* **[Pulumi ESC](/product/esc)**: Pulumi's Environments, Secrets, and Configuration (ESC) product offers a platform for storing and controlling access to secrets.
 Pulumi ESC can also dynamically obtain credentials via OIDC providers and manage configuration information as well as secrets.

 Additionally, both Kubernetes and Docker offer limited, built-in secrets management functionality in the form of [Kubernetes Secrets](/what-is/what-are-kubernetes-secrets/) and [Docker Secrets](/what-is/what-are-docker-secrets/), respectively.
+See how [different secrets managers compare](/docs/esc/vs) to each other.

 ## What benefits does secrets management provide?